liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/02-resolving-a-plugins-dependencies.markdown

 +$$$

 **Note:** Previous versions of the Plugins SDK made `portal-service.jar` available to projects.
-The @product-ver@ Plugins SDK similarly makes `portal-kernel.jar` available.
+The Liferay Portal 7.0 Plugins SDK similarly makes `portal-kernel.jar` available.
 If you're using a @product@ bundle (@product@ pre-installed on an app server), the Liferay utility modules are already on your classpath.
 If you manually installed @product@ on your app server, the Liferay